brunoccc/sudoku/README.md

 Well, this is ~~probably~~ not the most efficient algorithm out there, but nevertheless I thought it could be interesting to share it as an open source project.

+If you're looking for a JS & NPM version, please check my other repository here: https://github.com/brunoccc/sudokujs

 ### HOW DOES IT WORK

 It's basically a simple recursive algorithm that: